LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 n.[C] A `feast` is a large and special meal. adj.
 Someone who is `male` is a man or a boy. n.[C] A `household` is all the people in a family or group who live together in a house.

+## 2022/09/06

+phrase.
+If you do something with `ease`, you do it easily, without difficult or effort. n.[VAR] A `contrast` is a great difference between two or more things whic is clear when you compare them. n.[C] A `solution` to a problem or difficult is a way of dealing with it so that the difficulty is removed n.[C] A `spacecraft` is a rocket or other vehicle that can travel in space. n.[C] A `brand` of product is the version of it that is made by one particular manufacturer. n.[VAR] If there is a `chance` of something happening, it is possible that it will happen. n.[U] Destruction is the act of destroying something, or the state of being destroyed.
+v.
+When something `occurs`, it happens. adj.
+If something is `stable`,it is not likely to change or come to an end suddenly. adj.
+You use `severe` to indicate that something bad or undesirable is great or intense.
+v.
+If something `absorbs` a liquid, gas , or other substance,it soaks it up or takes it in. adj. adj. `Stark` choices or statesments are harsh and unpleasant. adj.
+An `apparent` situation,quality, or feeling seems to exist, although you cannot be certain that it dose exist. n.[C] `Ceramics` are ceramic ornaments or objects. n.[U] `Comedy` consists of types of entertainment, such as plays and films or particular scenes in them,that are indended to make people laugh. n.[U] `Revenue` is money that a company, organization, or government receives from people. adj.
+If something is `unprecedented`, it has never happened before. adj.
+A `lucrative` activity, job, or business deal is very profitable. adj.
+Someone who is `prominent` is important. n.[U] `Accounting` is the activity of keeping detailed records of the amounts of money a business or person receives and spends. n.[C] You can refer to a level on a scale of measurement or achievement as a `notch`.